libapps/libapps-mirror/wasi-js-bindings/README.md

 or paradigms used in your JS application.

-For simple programs, it is expected that people will use Process.Foreground and SyscallEntry.WasiUnstable and SyscallHandler.DirectWasiUnstable APIs unmodified, perhaps with their own additional SyscallHandler class for things DirectWasiUnstable does not support.
+For simple programs, it is expected that people will use Process.Foreground and SyscallEntry.WasiPreview1 and SyscallHandler.DirectWasiPreview1 APIs unmodified, perhaps with their own additional SyscallHandler class for things DirectWasiPreview1 does not support.

-For complicated programs, it is expected that people will use Process.Background SyscallEntry.WasiUnstable and SyscallHandler.ProxyWasiUnstable and SyscallHandler.DirectWasiUnstable APIs unmodified, and provide their own Worker and SyscallHandler implementations to round things out.
+For complicated programs, it is expected that people will use Process.Background SyscallEntry.WasiPreview1 and SyscallHandler.ProxyWasiPreview1 and SyscallHandler.DirectWasiPreview1 APIs unmodified, and provide their own Worker and SyscallHandler implementations to round things out.

 ## Examples